On this page:

 The condition in action.

-You can use this same method for any status and any transition in a company managed project.
+You can use these same methods for any status and any transition in a company managed project.

 Short link to this page: https://seibert.biz/diditmetadatacondition